-But swimming with the whales was not always a standard industry in Tonga.
+But swimming with humpback whales was not always a standard industry in Tonga.
 In fact, Tonga’s humpback whales used to be hunted, as the whale meat, bones, and fat offered a significant source of income and food for the local communities.
 While hunting was small-scale and sustenance-based in Tonga, it was prominent internationally, so much so that the humpback populations fell to an all-time low of only 250 individuals and Tonga’s waters, which once vibrated with their seasonal songs, were nearly silenced.
 Recognizing this potential loss, in 1978, King Taufa’ahau Tupou IV declared a moratorium on all whaling within the kingdom’s waters.
 Since the ban on whaling, humpback whale populations in Tongan waters have slowly increased to over 1,500 individuals.

 Today, Tonga’s waters are seasonally populated by the children and grandchildren of that original tribe of whales nearly hunted to extinction.
 And the Tongan people mirror this generational shift, with very few Tongans remaining who remember hunting the whales.
 It was this unique change in relationship that drew us to Tonga, to swim with the whales, learn from the new generation of Tongans about their attitudes toward the marine mammals, develop a better understanding of this generational shift toward ecotourism, and ask: Is it sustainable?

 This relationship is nuanced.
 Tongans need the whales, but also understand that they do not own them and cannot rely on them.
 They respect them, but also have a history of hunting them for food.
-Over the course of this expedition, the BLF team sought to capture this complex relationship on film, through social surveys and by collecting acoustic recordings, and examine how this relationship may be beneficial to the sustainability of Tonga’s environment, economy, and culture.
+Over the course of this expedition, the BLF team sought to capture this complex relationship on film (see below), through social surveys and by collecting acoustic recordings, and examine how this relationship may be beneficial to the sustainability of Tonga’s environment, economy, and culture.

 The BLF is a 501(c) nonprofit organization, exclusively for charitable, educational, and scientific purposes.
 We elevate the traditional concept of ocean stewardship by uniting government, industry, and the community to work together to conserve our oceans.
 In doing so, the foundation strives to explore innovative solutions to traditional marine conservation challenges.